AutoAI/challenges/docs/waldo.md

 ## Judging/Grading

-Programs will be scored with the following metric TBD
+Your submissions will be graded based on accuracy and speed, with a much higher weight on accuracy.
+We look forward to seeing everyone's submissions!